Do you want to create invoices for clients in WordPress?

 If you already have a Stripe account, then you can use the same email, and it will link your account to FreshBooks.

 Next, you need to enter a password for your account.

 You’ll be asked to enter and confirm your phone number and then click ‘Next’ one more time.

 On the following screens, you’ll need to enter information about your business, bank account, and personal information to confirm your identity.

-Once you’re finished, you’ll get a notification that you’ve successfully connected to Stripe.
+Once you are finished, you’ll get a notification that you’ve successfully connected to Stripe.
 Simply click the ‘Close This Window’ button to return to your invoice.

 Now, click the ‘Send To’ button at the top of your invoice.

-You can change the contact email, subject, and message that will get sent with your invoice.
+You can change the contact email, subject, and message that will be sent with your invoice.
 Then, click the ‘Send Invoice’ button.

 Your clients will automatically receive your invoice, and they will be able to pay your invoice online with a credit card.

 Alternatively, you can share your invoice with the client via a link or download it as a PDF invoice and send it to them directly.